hansamaligamage/fncsvdatastore/README.md

 # Azure function to store csv data in Cosmos DB

 This is a http trigger function written in C# - .NET Core 3.1.
-It processed a csv file and store the data on Cosmos DB
+It processes a csv file and store the data on Cosmos DB on Table API

 ## Technology stack
 * .NET Core 3.1 on Visual Studio 2019